 A chainsaw can save a lot of time and effort when working on a project that requires one.
 While they offer convenience and efficiency, they can also pose a serious safety hazard if not used and maintained properly.
 No matter if you're a DIYer or a logger, knowing the rules for proper chainsaw maintenance and use is essential.

-Use Your Chainsaw Safely
+How to Use Your Chainsaw Safely

 After years of working with a chainsaw, it is easy to become complacent when it comes to using safety equipment and the tool's safeguards.
 If that's you, take time to revisit some safety rules.
 And, if you're a relative beginner to chainsaw operation, here you can learn how to use safety equipment correctly from the start.
 Remember, chainsaw accidents happen mostly because of user error or poor maintenance.